pautown/paulpay/README.md

-# Shadowchat
+# PayPaul

-- Self-hosted, noncustodial and minimalist Monero (XMR) superchat system written in Go.
+- Self-hosted, noncustodial crypto-currency (currently Monero(XMR) and Solana(SOL)) superchat system written in Go.
-- Provides an admin view page to see donations with corresponding comments.
-- Provides notification methods usable in OBS with an HTML page.
+- Provides notifications and a progress bar usable in OBS as well as admin pages for settings like minimum donos.

-To see a working instance of shadowchat, see [xmr.lukesmith.xyz](https://xmr.lukesmith.xyz).
+To see a working instance of PayPaul, see [pay.paul.town](https://pay.paul.town).

 # Installation